Robotic Contact Juggling: Conclusions and Future Work

 where $\Delta t_k = ({t}_{k+1} - {t}_{k})$ indicates the interval duration and $\mathcal{F}(\Z,\bdV{h}) = \mathbf{K}_7(\Z) + \mathbf{K}_{8}(\Z)\bdV{h}$ is the rolling dynamics function from Eq.~\eqref{eq:rolling_dynamics_affine}.
 Equation~\eqref{eq:dynamic-constraint} is unique to the choice of trapezoidal collocation, and other integration methods require a different constraint \cite{Kelly2017}.

 The optimal control problem can be represented as the following nonlinear programming problem:

-where $\mathcal{H}(\cdot)$ enforces the rolling dynamics in Eq.~\eqref{eq:dynamic-constraint}, and gives the equality constraints $\Z(0)=\Z_\mathrm{start}$ (and optionally $\Z(t_f)=\Z_\mathrm{goal}$ which can be relaxed by replacing with a high weighting matrix on the goal state $\mathbf{P}_1$).
-The expression $\mathcal{I}(\cdot)$ includes the contact wrench inequality constraints on Eq.~\eqref{eq:contact_wrench}, the controls limits $(\bdV{h}_\mathrm{min} \le \bdV{h} \le \bdV{h}_\mathrm{max})$, and enforces any constraints on the configurations (e.g., due to singularities in the coordinate chart).
-Equation~\eqref{nonlinear} is a finite-dimensional nonlinear optimization problem, and a solution $\xi_\mathrm{iDC}(t)$ can be found using nonlinear optimizers such as SNOPT, IPOPT, or MATLAB's {\tt fmincon}.
+where $\mathcal{H}(\cdot) = 0$ encodes the rolling dynamics in Eq.~\eqref{eq:dynamic-constraint} and $\Z(0)=\Z_\mathrm{start}$ (and optionally $\Z(t_f)=\Z_\mathrm{goal}$ which can be relaxed by instead placing a high weight $\mathbf{P}_1$ on the goal state).
+The inequalities $\mathcal{I}(\cdot) \leq 0$ include the contact wrench inequality constraints due to unilateral contact with finite friction, the control limits $(\bdV{h}_\mathrm{min} \le \bdV{h} \le \bdV{h}_\mathrm{max})$, and any constraints on the configurations (e.g., due to singularities in the coordinate chart).
+The formulation~\eqref{nonlinear} is a finite-dimensional nonlinear optimization problem, and a solution $\xi_\mathrm{iDC}(t)$ can be found using nonlinear optimizers such as SNOPT, IPOPT, or MATLAB's {\tt fmincon}.

-The integration error can be determined by comparing the trajectory $\Z_\mathrm{iDC}(t)$ from the direct collocation method with the trajectory $\Z_\mathrm{fine}(t)$, where $\Z_\mathrm{fine}(t)$ is obtained by integrating the initial state over the interval $t= [0,t_f]$ using Eq.~\eqref{eq:rolling_dynamics_affine}, the piecewise-linear output controls $\bdV{h}_\mathrm{iDC}(t)$, and a higher-order integrator with small time steps (e.g. $dt \le 0.001$).
+The integration error can be determined by comparing the trajectory $\Z_\mathrm{iDC}(t)$ from the direct collocation method with the trajectory $\Z_\mathrm{fine}(t)$, where $\Z_\mathrm{fine}(t)$ is obtained by integrating the initial state over the interval $t= [0,t_f]$ using Eq.~\eqref{eq:rolling_dynamics_affine}, the piecewise-linear output controls $\bdV{h}_\mathrm{iDC}(t)$, and a higher-order integrator with small time steps.
 With fewer segments $N$, the integration error is larger, but there are fewer constraints for the nonlinear solver.
 This means that the optimizer is more likely to find a solution, and with less computational cost.
 The choice of $N$ is therefore a trade-off between computational cost/optimizer convergence and integration error.
 We implemented the iterative direct collocation (iDC) method to address this.